better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 ![Tag Message][tm]

 All that's left to do is to publish the new patch by simply pushing the git tag to the network: `git push --tags rad`.
 Your patch is now public 🎉.

-Make sure the maintainer is tracking you so that they see your patch.
+Make sure the maintainer has added your Device ID as a remote on their project so that they see your patch.
 To learn how to do that, take a look at [tracking and viewing contributions][tv].

-If you are a maintainer of a project, it is suggested that you provide a link to a channel for receiving contributor Device IDs.
+If you are a maintainer, share your contact information with potential contributors so they can give you their Device IDs and easily submit patches.
+Your `README.md` might be a good place for this.

 [pc]: pushing-changes.md
 [tv]: tracking-and-viewing.md